jani-heinikoski/subset_sum_problem/README.md

-# subset_sum_problem
+# Subset sum problem
-One of my example approaches to the subset sum problem using Python.
+An exhaustive search example to the subset sum problem using Python.
+See the source code header for more information.